amanessinger/azzyzt_jee_tools/README.txt

   !!!
 Release 1.1.0

-Azzyzt JEE Tools is a collection of software tools designed to assist software developers creating software using Java Enterprise Edition 6.
+Azzyzt JEE Tools is a collection of software tools helping software developers to create software using Java Enterprise Edition 6.
 It is designed to be integrated into popular Java IDEs.

 Copyright (c) 2011, Municipiality of Vienna, Austria Licensed under the EUPL, Version 1.1 or subsequent versions